This article will delineate the primary architectural distinctions between Teradata and Snowflake.

 However, I do see Hadoop’s chances dwindling.

 The architecture of Teradata limits this.
-Even if Teradata is offered in the cloud, this does not mean that it is a full “cloud database”.
+Even if Teradata is offered in the cloud, this does not mean it is a full “cloud database”.

 Snowflake vs. Teradata Summary